NiranjanTambe/Indic-IPA/README.md

 /usr/share/X11/xkb/symbols/
 ```

-- Replace the `evdev.xml` file present in the following path with the file uploaded provided in this repository.
+- Replace the `evdev.xml` file present in the following path with the file provided in this repository.
 ```
 /usr/share/X11/xkb/rules/
 ```